-And every single year tons of magazines put out articles telling you why 92% of us fail to stick to our resolutions, and why this year will be different if you just:
+And every single year tons of magazines and blogs put out articles telling you why 92% of us fail to stick to our resolutions, and why this year will be different if you just:

 - Choose a realistic goal